slim-aouadi/MicroServiceFirstProject/README.md

 5/User microservice

 Description:
--ShoppingCart Microservice : manage all items in shopping cart including quantity and price -SalesPromotion microservice : manage promotion for the items in the store and manage the use of discount coupon -Stock microservice : manage stock of items in the store -Rating microservice : manage rates for all items in the store -Delivery microservice : manage delivery of the bought items after checkout -User microservice : manage user authentification and register
+-ShoppingCart Microservice : manage all items in shopping cart including quantity and price <br />
+-SalesPromotion microservice : manage promotion for the items in the store and manage the use of discount coupon<br />
+-Stock microservice : manage stock of items in the store <br />
+-Rating microservice : manage rates for all items in the store <br />
+-Delivery microservice : manage delivery of the bought items after checkout <br />
+-User microservice : manage user authentification and register<br />